-Before we start with our buy list, first I wanted to share a few thoughts on how the list was created.
-When we built our DSR portfolios back in 2013, it was a good time to buy most companies in our portfolios.
+Before we start with our buy list, first I wanted to share a few thoughts on how it was created.
+When we built our Dividend Stocks Rock (DSR) portfolios back in 2013, it was a good time to buy most companies in our portfolios.
 You can see by our strong results that we did a good job picking the right stocks at the right time.
-On the other hand, the market is up remarkably from 2013 to early 2015.
+On the other hand, the market is up remarkably since 2013 and finding interesting stock isn’t an easy task.
 Now that the easy money is gone, it doesn’t mean that it’s not the right time to invest.
 However, it is definitely time to become picky before you make each purchase.
 This is why I’ve personally handpicked a short list of stocks that I would buy today if I had extra cash in hand.

 How the list was built